Blog post structure is just as important as the content itself.

 What’s the difference between blog structure and blog style?

-Blog structure is the elements of your post that determine how the post is organised and the flow of the content.
+Blog structure is the elements of your post that determine how it is organised and the flow of its content.
 This includes introductions, headers, where images are placed, and the formatting options you use, among other details.

-Blog style instead focuses on how you communicate with your audience.
-This typically includes tone of voice, vocabulary, and other considerations focused on the written content of the blog.
+Blog style, on the other hand, focuses on how you communicate with your audience.
+This typically includes tone of voice, vocabulary, and other considerations related to the blog’s written content.

 Style, in most cases, should be cemented before you write any blogs.

-As a business, your brand guidelines should include sections on how you communicate with your audience, the general business tone of voice, and dos and don’ts for vocabulary use.
+As a business, your brand guidelines should include sections on how you communicate with your audience, your overall business tone of voice, and vocabulary dos and don’ts.